 Built in the 14th century by then-ruler Ghiyath al-Din Tughluq (of the eponymous Tughlaq dynasty), this huge stone complex was once one of the grandest forts in all of India – and though it’s now largely in ruins, it still exerts an undeniable power over all who visit.

-A veritable city within itself, the massive complex in south Delhi spans more than six kilometres around its perimeter and contains palaces, courtyards, gardens, and ramparts, as well as a perfectly maintained red sandstone mausoleum that would make any other fort blush with envy.
+A veritable city within itself, the massive complex in south Delhi spans more than six kilometers around its perimeter and contains palaces, courtyards, gardens, and ramparts, as well as a perfectly maintained red sandstone mausoleum that would make any other fort blush with envy.

 With so much history beyond its walls, a guided tour is essential to get the most out of your visit – and luckily, there are plenty on offer (just make sure to book in advance).
 As just one of the two forts left behind by the Tughlaqs (the other being Jahanpanah about 5km away), it serves as one of the best things to do in Delhi.